gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.ReplaceInChildren<T>(this BloonModel, string) Method

-(Cross-Game compatible) Replaces all spawned child Bloons that have id oldId with the given ModBloon
+Replaces all spawned child Bloons that have id oldId with the given ModBloon

 ```csharp
 public static void ReplaceInChildren<T>(this Assets.Scripts.Models.Bloons.BloonModel bloonModel, string oldId)